-From 1990 to 1994, Mr. Trottier served at the Permanent Mission of Canada to the United Nations in New York where he was responsible for global human rights as well as serving as acting Legal Adviser to the Canadian Chair of the Iraq Sanctions Committee of the UN Security Council.
+Mr. Trottier also served in other senior diplomatic posts, including as Political/Economic Counsellor at the Canadian Embassy in Bangkok (with concurrent accreditation to Laos and to Myanmar as Chargé d'affaires and Political Counsellor when he met regularly with then-Opposition leader Aung San Suu Kyi as well as Ministers and senior government officials).
+He was the Political/Economic Counsellor at the Canadian Embassy in Manila and for four years served at Canada's Permanent Mission to the UN in New York where he was the lead for Canada on global human rights issues and also the acting Legal Adviser to the Canadian Chair of the Iraq Sanctions Committee of the UN Security Council.
 He was a lead negotiator for Canada of the 1993 Vienna Declaration on Human Rights.

-He held various headquarters positions at Global Affairs Canada dealing with multilateral issues as well as bilateral relations with Asia, Europe and the United States.
-From 2003 to 2007 he served as the Senior Political Adviser for political relations with the European Union and Senior Coordinator for the annual Canada-EU Summit; in that capacity he planned, organized and participated in four Canada-EU Summits as well as numerous other high level meetings and was a lead negotiator for the Summit declarations.
-From 1994 to 1996, he worked on environmental relations with the US.
+He held various headquarters positions at Global Affairs Canada dealing with multilateral issues (UN and EU) as well as bilateral relations with Asia, Europe and the United States.
+From 2003 to 2007 he served as the Senior Political Adviser for political relations with the European Union (EU) and Senior Coordinator for the annual Canada-EU Summit between Canada’s Prime Minister and EU leaders; in that capacity he planned, organized and participated in four Canada-EU Summits as well as numerous other high level meetings and was a lead negotiator for the Summit declarations.
+From 1994 to 1996, he was the lead at Global Affairs Canada for environmental relations with the US.

 From 1985 to 1987, Mr.Trottier served as Legal Adviser and External Affairs Liaison Officer to the Refugee Status Advisory Committee (RSAC), the government committee then responsible for determining refugee claims from within Canada.